harmonic rhythms

 1.6 - added some randomization.

-1.7 - refactored note length to be quicker to change on standalone and finished randomization.
+1.7 - big update: refactored note length to be quicker to change on standalone and finished randomization.

 1.8 - tempo bug fix. (note: tempo will not be detected when changing it until the next note hits.)